 The Bank holds liquidity above its minimum policy levels to allow flexibility in the execution of its borrowing programme.
-At 31 December 2020, the Bank's key medium-term liquidity metrics were as follows:
+At 31 December 2021, the Bank's key medium-term liquidity metrics were as follows:

-- Net Treasury liquid assets represented 152 per cent (2019: 121 per cent) of the next two years' net cash requirements against a minimum 75 per cent coverage. - Treasury liquid assets (after the application of haircuts to simulate a stressed scenario) represented 125 per cent (2019: 107 per cent) of one-year debt service plus 50 per cent of undrawn commitments, against a minimum 100 per cent coverage.
+- Net Treasury liquid assets represented 148 per cent (2020: 152 per cent) of the next two years' net cash requirements against a minimum 75 per cent coverage. - Treasury liquid assets (after the application of haircuts to simulate a stressed scenario) represented 156 per cent (2020: 125 per cent) of one-year debt service plus 50 per cent of undrawn commitments, against a minimum 100 per cent coverage.

-The average weighted maturity of assets managed by Treasury at 31 December 2020 was 1.2 years (2019: 1.5 years).
+The average weighted maturity of assets managed by Treasury at 31 December 2021 was 1.1 years (2020: 1.2 years).

 The Bank's short-term liquidity policy is based on the principles of the Liquidity Coverage Ratio within the Basel III reform package.
-The policy requires that the ratio of maturing liquid assets and scheduled cash inflows to cash outflows over both a 30-day and 90-day horizon must be a minimum of 100 per cent.
-The minimum ratios under the Bank's policy have been exceeded at 31 December 2020 and consistently throughout the year.
+This approach requires that the ratio of maturing liquid assets and scheduled cash inflows to cash outflows over both a 30-day and 90-day horizon must be a minimum of 100 per cent.
+The minimum ratios under the Bank's policy have been exceeded at 31 December 2021 and consistently throughout the year.